redbluewater/NPOCandTNfromShimadzu/README.md

 Krista Longnecker\
 29 March 2021; updated 21 May 2024

 This code requires MATLAB and is known to work on MATLAB version 2019b.
 It probably works on older and newer versions of MATLAB.
-There are three files, `runFxn.m`, `SampleData.txt`, and `riRawData_function_v4.m`.
+There are three files, `runFxn.m`, `SampleData.txt`, and `riRawData_function_v{#}.m`.
 You should only need to edit runFxn.m and the SampleData.txt can be used to test that everything has worked in MATLAB.

 We export text files from the Shimadzu TOC/TN instrument and process the file using MATLAB.
 To run the code, edit `runFxn.m` to update the following:
 * name of the file exported from the Shimadzu (line 6)